Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 3. **Configure the DSC extension on the virtual machines**

-### Question #42
+### Question #32

 You need to execute inline testing of an Azure DevOps pipeline that uses a Docker deployment model.

-The solution must prevent the results from being published to the pipeline.
+**The solution must prevent the results from being published to the pipeline**.

 What should you use for the inline testing?